weijielyu/FaceLift/README.md

 <img alt="image" src='media/teaser.png'>
 </div>

-> *FaceLift* takes a single image of a human face as input and generates a high-fidelity 3D Gaussian head representation.
-The generated Gaussian representation enables high-quality, full-head novel view synthesis (NVS) while accurately capturing fine details of the face and hair.
+> *FaceLift* transforms a single facial image into a high-fidelity 3D Gaussian head representation, and it generalizes remarkably well to real-world human images.

+This is a self-reimplementation version of *FaceLift*.
+Codes will be released soon.

 ## Citation